Docusign, Inc. research snapshot

 Management

-CEO Allan Thygesen is leading the transition toward IAM and AI-assisted agreement workflows.
-Docusign repurchased $317.5 million of stock in Q1 FY2027 and had up to $2.6 billion of remaining authorization as of March 17, 2026.
-The counterpoint is FY2026 stock-based compensation of about $622.3 million, so buybacks should be judged against diluted shares and per-share results.
+CEO Allan Thygesen is leading the transition toward IAM and AI-assisted agreement workflows, and incoming Chief Product Officer Graham Sheldon brings agentic automation experience from UiPath and Microsoft.
+Docusign repurchased a record $317.5 million of stock in Q1 fiscal 2027 and held about $1.0 billion of cash and investments at quarter end.
+The counterpoint is that FY2026 stock-based compensation was about $622 million, so buybacks should be judged against diluted shares and per-share results.

 Industry trend

 Digital agreements, workflow automation, identity, and AI-assisted contract operations are long-term software trends.
-Docusign has a strong position in the agreement layer, yet the market is moving toward broader systems of action where CRM, ERP, productivity, and AI platforms can make agreement tools less standalone.
+Docusign is extending its agreement layer through Iris, Agent Studio, and partnerships with Perplexity, Slack, and legal AI platforms, yet the market is moving toward broader systems of action where CRM, ERP, productivity, and AI platforms can make agreement tools less standalone.

 Valuation and margin of safety

-The current price reflects a profitable subscription business with net cash, but it also assumes that 8% to 9% growth can persist and that IAM creates optionality.
-The audited three-year model leaves base-case value below the current price, so the margin of safety depends on faster IAM monetization, continued buybacks that exceed dilution, or a lower entry valuation.
+The current price reflects a profitable subscription business with net cash and improving technical momentum, but it also assumes that 8% to 9% growth can persist and that IAM creates optionality.
+The refreshed three-year model leaves base-case value around $45 to $54, below the $54.83 close, so the margin of safety depends on faster IAM monetization, continued buybacks that exceed dilution, or a lower entry valuation.

 Source-backed data